ASTM F1506 has NO prescription forbidding metal snaps or zippers.

 Metal zippers and metal snaps are much more reliable on average, so for the minimal risk of entering a snap or a zipper into the restricted boundary, most companies do not have issues with metal zippers.
 Metal zippers with flame resistant, non-melting tapes are less likely to fail in an arc flash and WILL NOT fuse (fusing makes removal of the garment difficult).
 We have seen a few ignitions and fusing of zippers that are non-metal.
 Other hazards must also be taken into account.
 Brass zippers are non-sparking and do not cause static electricity in situations with flammable dusts or vapors, so they are most common in NFPA 2112 garments.

-Many raise the point on the long version of the Randy Fellhoelter video, where he shows he was burned worse under the rivets in his denim jeans.
+Many people have raised the point on the long version of the Randy Fellhoelter video, where he shows that he received worse burns under the rivets in his denim jeans.
 This can occur in a contact situation with higher voltages.
 Arc flash is very unlikely to cause worse burns under a metal rivet.
 The issue with metal is contact.

 So a garment may contain snaps which are metal (and thus more reliable) but companies may prohibit them.